CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2026-08-13-ubuntuhour.md

 This one went to Sam L

  * and conducted 414 installs on laptops and desktops.
 This year alone we have installed 73.
- * We have 40 people on our mailing list, 51 members on our Facebook page, and 12 people on our Discord channel.
+ * We have 40 people on our mailing list, 51 members on our Facebook page.
  * We have 7 desktop computers and 1 laptop computer ready for donation.

 **Discussion and Activities:**